Last Updated on March 10, 2021 by Julia Wilson

 Coughing (tussis) is a reflex action and serves as a protective measure designed to rid the airways and lungs of particles, inhaled food or water, mucus, irritants, and microbes.
 It is a symptom of an underlying disorder and not a primary disease in itself.

-The purpose of coughing is to prevent noxious materials entering the respiratory system (think about how we cough when we inhale smoke or chemicals), it also helps to get rid of substances from the lungs and respiratory tract which may include mucus, inhaled food or water.
+The purpose of coughing is to prevent noxious materials from entering the respiratory system (think about how we cough when we inhale smoke or chemicals), it also helps to get rid of substances from the lungs and respiratory tract which may include mucus, inhaled food or water.

 Coughing may be acute (sudden onset), which lasts for one to two weeks, or chronic coughing, which lasts longer than two weeks.